OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 the coin, number of inputs and outputs, and transaction metadata: version, lock time, and others that are required for some coins.

-In response, Trezor will send a number of `TxRequest` messages, asking for additional data from the host.
+In response, Onekey will send a number of `TxRequest` messages, asking for additional data from the host.
 The host is supposed to respond with a `TxAck` providing the requested data.

-Trezor can request the following kinds of items:
+Onekey can request the following kinds of items:

 * input of the transaction being signed
 * output of the transaction being signed